Types of Auto Insurance Coverage [2023]

 Similar to PIP, some states require drivers to carry MedPay coverage.
 If your state does not require MedPay insurance, you can speak with a representative from your insurance company to decide whether you need it.
 If you’re unsure whether you need MedPay insurance in your state, check with your local department of motor vehicles for more information.

-Uninsured/underinsured motorist coverage is required in certain states.
-If you live in a state where this coverage is not required, consider purchasing uninsured/underinsured motorist coverage to protect yourself against drivers who don’t have car insurance.
+Uninsured motorist insurance coverage is required in certain states.
+If you live in a state where this coverage is not required, consider purchasing uninsured motorist coverage to protect yourself against drivers who don’t have car insurance.

 Collision Auto Insurance